-In cases of occasional and temporary increases in work and the need to resort to overtime, overtime is used responsibly, taking into account factors such as the extent, frequency and working hours of each Employee and the workforce as a whole.
+In cases of occasional and temporary increases in work and the need to resort to overtime, extra hours will be voluntary and used responsibly, taking into account factors such as the extent, frequency and working hours of each employee and the workforce as a whole.
 This will not be used to replace regular staff.
 The Organisation shall also ensure that its staff enjoys sufficient rest time.

-9. Conflicts of Interest and accumulation of functions
+9. Conflict of interest and accumulation of functions